Search

 stabilizer edge 320

-If there is any fault to be found in the Edge´s accessory package, it would likely have to be the quiver.
+If there is any fault to be found in the Edge’s accessory package it would likely have to be the quiver.
 Although the quiver mount features multiple points of securement, there is still some limitation in how it can be affixed, leading to a somewhat noticeable offset toward the rear of the bow.
+Adding to that, the quiver’s cam-lock lever is also quite unconventional and can be cumbersome to use.

 Overall Evaluation

-What is most notable regarding the Edge 320, is how much a value it is.
-You will honestly be hard-pressed to find another bow that offers so much in the way of features, functions, and versatility as this bow, for anywhere near its price point.
+I think you’ll be hard-pressed to find another bow that offers so much in the way of features, functions, and versatility as this bow, for anywhere near its price point.

-When you factor in the Edge 320´s blistering quick 320 fps I.B.O. speed, its weight of only 3.6 lbs, you are looking at a relative steal of a deal.
+When you factor in the Edge 320’s blistering quick 320 fps I.B.O. speed, its weight of only 3.6 lbs, you are looking at a relative steal of a deal.
 Premium performance for an acceptable price!

 different colors available

-Special thanks to the staff at Cabela´s of Bowling Green, Kentucky, for allowing us the use of their bows, products, and range, for test and review purposes.
-Cabela´s was acquired by Bass Pro Shop in 2016, and now operates as a branch of the company, with retail locations nationwide.
+Special thanks to the staff at Cabela’s of Bowling Green, Kentucky, for allowing us the use of their bows, products, and range, for test and review purposes.
+Cabela’s was acquired by Bass Pro Shop in 2016, and now operates as a branch of the company, with retail locations nationwide.
 Thank you for reading our Diamond Edge 320 review!

 FAQ Section